vsivsi/meteor-file-collection/README.md

 #### Feature summary

 Under the hood, file data is stored entirely within the Meteor MongoDB instance using a Mongo technology called [gridFS](http://docs.mongodb.org/manual/reference/gridfs/).
-Your fileCollections and the underlying gridFS collection remain perfectly in sync because they *are* the same collection; and `fileCollection` is automatically safe for concurrent read/write access to files via [MongoDB based locking](https://github.com/vsivsi/gridfs-locks). `fileCollection` also provides a simple way to enable secure HTTP REST (GET, POST, PUT, DELETE) interfaces to your files, and additionally supports robust and resumable file uploads using the excellent [Resumable.js](http://www.resumablejs.com/) library.
+Your fileCollections and the underlying gridFS collection remain perfectly in sync because they *are* the same collection; and `fileCollection` is automatically safe for concurrent read/write access to files via [MongoDB based locking](https://github.com/vsivsi/gridfs-locks). `fileCollection` also provides a simple way to enable secure HTTP REST (GET, POST, PUT, DELETE) interfaces to your files, and additionally has built-in support for robust and resumable file uploads using the excellent [Resumable.js](http://www.resumablejs.com/) library.

 #### Design philosophy

-My goal in writing this package was to stay true to the spirit of Meteor and build something that is efficient, secure and just works with a minimum of fuss.
+My goal in writing this package was to stay true to the spirit of Meteor and build something that can be made efficient, secure and to "just work" with a minimum of fuss.

 If you've been searching for ways to deal with files on Meteor, you've probably also encountered [collectionFS](https://atmospherejs.com/package/collectionFS).
 If not, you should definitely check it out.
-It's a great library written by smart people, and I even helped out with a rewrite of their [gridFS support](https://atmospherejs.com/package/cfs-gridfs).
+It's a great library written by smart people, and I even pitched in to help with a rewrite of their [gridFS support](https://atmospherejs.com/package/cfs-gridfs).

 Here's the difference in a nutshell: collectionFS is a Ferrari, and fileCollection is a Fiat.
 They do approximately the same thing, using some of the same technologies, but reflect different design priorities. `fileCollection` is much simpler and somewhat less flexible; but if it does what you need you'll probably find it has a lot fewer moving parts and may be quite a bit more efficient.

 If you're trying to quickly prototype an idea, or you know that you just need a simple way of dealing with files, you should try out fileCollection.
 However, if you need all of the bells and whistles, collectionFS is probably a better fit for your project.

 ### Example

-Enough words, time for code...
-The block below implements a `fileCollection` server with owner secured HTTP file upload and download, and also sets up the client to provide drag and drop chunked file uploads to the collection.
-The only things missing are the UI templates and some helper functions.
+Enough words, time for some more code...

+The block below implements a `fileCollection` server and client, with owner-secured HTTP file upload and download, and also sets up the client to provide drag and drop chunked file uploads to the collection.
+The only things missing here are the UI templates and some helper functions.
 See the `sampleApp` subdirectory for a complete working version written in [CoffeeScript](http://coffeescript.org/).

 ```js
 // Create a file collection, and enable file upload and download using HTTP